dipcoat-image/finitedepth/doc/source/guide/define-your-own.rst

 Our class will take parameters of :func:`cv2.HoughCircles` and detect the circle from substrate image.
 For simplicity, we do not implement visualization options.

+Download :download:`circsubstrate.py`.
+Its contents are:

 .. literalinclude:: circsubstrate.py
     :language: python

-Our class can be easily constructed.
+Our class can then be easily constructed.
+Run the following code at where you downloaded ``circsubstrate.py``:

 .. plot:: guide/circsubstrate-plot.py
     :include-source:

+If any circle is detected, visualization shows the best match with green edge.
+Analysis returns radius of the circle:

+>>> subst.analyze()  #doctest: +SKIP
+Data(r=133.4)

 Defining coating layer class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^